Save the date – World Toilet Day 2021

 How can vulnerable communities obtain safer sanitation and access to the SATO Toilet?

 The ”Make a Splash!” partnership builds on UNICEF and LIXIL’s respective strengths to deliver on a shared ambition to accelerate progress towards the Sustainable Development Goal (SDG) 6 to end open-defecation and ensure sanitation for all by 2030.
 The collaboration is groundbreaking as it combines UNICEF’s Water, Sanitation and Hygiene (WASH) sector leadership with LIXIL’s global water and housing expertise in design and innovation.
-As UNICEF changes people’s attitudes to open-defecation and using poor quality, unsafe facilities, the demand for better toilets grows.
+As UNICEF changes people’s attitudes with the help of the World Toilet Day campaign, to open-defecation and using poor quality, unsafe facilities, the demand for better toilets grows.
 However, there is a shortage of locally appropriate solutions.
 Through the ‘Make A Splash!’ partnership, LIXIL acts as a first-mover on markets with its simple and affordable SATO toilets.
 SATO stimulates the development of sanitation markets, tests customer behavior and prompts research and development of sanitation solutions.
 In the long term, this will encourage other players onto the market and foster better services and innovate new products at different price points.

 LIXIL has set a target of improving the livelihood of 100 million people through its sanitation and hygiene initiatives by 2025 .

-What has the “Make A Splash!” partnership achieved?
+World Toilet Day Campaign – What has the “Make A Splash!” partnership achieved?

 And what about SATO’s overall engagement?